RangerRhino23/PyBlog-Website/Blog-Ideas.md

 Potential Blogs:
-* Web Development with Flask.
-Done
+* Web Development with Flask - DONE

-* How to build a chatbot using Python.
-Done
+* How to build a chatbot using Python - DONE

 * Introduction to Ursina

-    Building a simple game in Ursina
+    Building a simple game in Ursina - DONE

     Building (game of your choice)